Linux Cross Builds#

 3. Fix 3 (cross lib-dynload dangling symlinks): In build_python.sh (build_cross_target_python_payload()), standard CPython build steps create standard cross-build library symlinks that end up dangling when packaged.
 We use cp -a -L to dereference those symlinks, copy the safety-net Modules, and enforce a hard-fail guard find ... -xtype l to ensure absolutely zero dangling symlinks remain in the target’s lib-dynload subdirectory.
 This prevents C-extension import failures (e.g. import _struct failing under QEMU/binfmt).
 Since target-packaged Python is staged into the compiler-cross image, the compiler itself must be rebuilt if this helper logic is changed.

-4. Fix 4 (cross GCC architecture guard): In Dockerfile.package, the GCC alternatives registration wires /opt/gcc-16.1.0/bin/gcc as the system cc/c++ on all architectures.
+4. Fix 4 (cross GCC architecture guard): In Dockerfile.package, GCC alternatives wire /opt/gcc-16.2.0/bin/gcc as cc/c++.
 On amd64, GCC is built natively.
-On arm64 and riscv64, GCC is cross-compiled from source (Canadian cross) using the cross-compiler built in the same toolchain image; Dockerfile.android swaps the amd64-hosted GCC for the target-native GCC at the end of the Android stage.
-The build hard-fails if the runtime cc is the wrong architecture, using three layered guards: (a) cc -dumpmachine must match TARGET_ARCH; (b) the ELF machine type of the cc binary itself (via readelf -h) must match the target — this is the real discriminator, because -dumpmachine reports the target triple and cannot tell a target-native compiler from a host-arch cross-compiler that merely targets the same triple; and (c) a cc1 compile-to-object smoke (cc -x c - -c -o) plus an ELF-machine check on the produced object, run under the target platform (QEMU for foreign arch).
-Dockerfile.android additionally asserts the ELF machine type of the swapped GCC right after the swap.
-The wrapper-smoke target uses linux/scripts/06-packaging/smoke-wrapper.sh for end-to-end verification.
+On arm64/riscv64, it is Canadian-cross-compiled; Dockerfile.android swaps the amd64-hosted GCC for the target-native binary.
+The build hard-fails with three layered guards: (a) cc -dumpmachine must match TARGET_ARCH; (b) readelf -h on the cc binary itself checks ELF machine type (the real discriminator — -dumpmachine only reports the target triple, not the host arch); and (c) a cc1 compile-to-object smoke plus ELF check on the produced object, run under the target platform (QEMU for foreign arches). wrapper-smoke (Dockerfile.package target) runs validate-compilers.sh, smoke-media.sh, smoke-torch-venv.sh and smoke-cross-all-arches.sh for end-to-end verification.